ark-lang/ark/CONTRIBUTING.md

 the following communities:

 ### Reddit
-We also have a subreddit, [here's the link](//www.reddit.com/r/ark_lang).
+We have a subreddit, [here is the link](//www.reddit.com/r/ark_lang).
 Feel free to ask us questions on that, a lot of the developers are also Reddit addicts.
 So you should get a reply reasonably quickly.

 ### IRC
-You'll probably find one of the core contributors on the IRC.
-If you have any questions, or just want to come talk to us; join the ([#ark-lang](//webchat.freenode.net/?channels=%23ark-lang)) on Freenode.
+You'll probably find one of the core contributors on IRC.
+If you have any questions, or just want to come talk to us; join the ([#ark-lang](//webchat.freenode.net/?channels=%23ark-lang)) channel on Freenode.
 For development discussion, please use ([#ark-lang-dev](//webchat.freenode.net/?channels=%23ark-lang)).